For agents

 Sensitivity defaults

-Section titled “Sensitivity defaults”Every brain_gap defaults to sensitivity: internal and stores only the SHA-256 hash of the query.
+Section titled “Sensitivity defaults”Every memory_gap defaults to sensitivity: internal and stores only the SHA-256 hash of the query.
 The raw text is not persisted unless explicitly approved.
 Before escalating a gap to external (e.g. via the enrich skill), you must transition the sensitivity tier with explicit approval.

 Read the Sensitivity contract.
 It’s two screens; non-negotiable.